kilimanjjjaro/wrkload-api/README.md

 ## Contributing

 First off, thanks for taking the time to contribute!
-Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make will benefit everybody (especially me) else and are **greatly appreciated**.
+Any contributions you make will benefit everybody else (especially me) and are **greatly appreciated**.

 Please be kind and try to create bug reports that are: